kondak3/VKKeyboardManager-Swift/README.md

 ## Usage:
 - Drag and drop "VKKeyboardManager" folder into your resource

-// add this code in "AppDelegate.swift" didFinishLaunchingWithOptions method...
+// add this code in "AppDelegate.swift" didFinishLaunchingWithOptions funaction...

 VKKeyboardManager.shared.setEnable()